kapowaz/kap-legends/docs/README.md

 ![Base Kit](images/base-kit-color.png)

-There are two basic template files available within the Designer Resources that you can use as a basis for creating production-ready design files:
+Within this repository you can find template files exported as SVG corresponding to all the predefined kits for KAP Legend System.
+For each kit there are two
+files: a production diagram, and a colour preview file.
+You can find a full listing of available kits on GitHub here:

-* [Color Previews.pdf][color-previews]
+* [Color Previews][color-previews]
-* [Default Kits.pdf][default-kits]
+* [Production Kits][production-files]

-Each of these files contains an artboard for each of the default kits already available.
+Previously these were provided as a multi-page PDF, but as the number of available kits continues to grow this has been superceded by individual files per-kit.
 The process for using these to then create your sets is discussed in more depth below, in the section [Core concepts](#core-concepts).

 ### Packaging Templates